heyallnorahere/custom-leverless/README.md

 ## What is this?

 I built a video game controller to play fighting games with.
 It connects to a computer or game console via USB-C, and sends button inputs as a PlayStation 4 controller.
+As of writing this, I've been using it for ~4 months.
+It works great.

 ![Final result](images/controller.png)
 *Final result*

-It's built out of grey PLA 3D printer filament (todo: double check) and laser-cut acrylic for the controller case, and transparent white PETG filament for the button keycaps.
+It's built out of grey PLA 3D printer filament and laser-cut acrylic for the controller case, and transparent white PETG filament for the button keycaps.
 I designed and ordered a custom PCB (**p**rinted **c**ircuit **b**oard) to connect each Kailh Low Profile Choc V2 key switch to the Raspberry Pi Pico which sends input to the console using the